nachocaru/xaprb.com/content/blog/2010-09-09-time-tcp-traffic-with-tcprstat.md

 date: "2010-09-09"
 permalink: /2010/09/09/time-tcp-traffic-with-tcprstat/
 categories:
-  - PostgreSQL
+  - Databases
-  - Sys Admin
+  - Open Source
-  - Tools
+  - Operations
 ---
 I just realized that I didn't publicize this in the Postgres world, or anywhere but the MySQL blogosphere for that matter.
 Some folks at my company have released a generic TCP-response-time tool.
 Very useful for monitoring, benchmarks, historical metrics, and so on.
 It's kind of like iostat, but for TCP traffic, and fully focused on time, not traffic size.
 Performance == time and tasks, and this is a lightweight way to measure that data.
 I wrote an introductory blog post [here][1], and the documentation is [here][2].